Federal Law and Regulations on Opting Out Under ESSA (Updated March 2017)

 ESSA contains no requirement that states punish schools or districts which have high rates of refusal.
 It is entirely up to states how they respond to opt outs.
-David Cleary, a key aide to Sen. Lamar Alexander and the Senate HELP Committee, which Alexander chairs, explained it this way to Diane Ravitch:
+David Cleary, a key aide to the Senate HELP Committee and its chair, Lamar Alexander, explained it this way to Diane Ravitch:

 “States have to take into account what happens to a school if the individual school fails to meet the 95 percent participation requirement within the state accountability system.
 But this can be very flexible.
 A state could choose a variety of outcomes—including that test participation has no impact on a school’s identification (emphasis added):… It is up to the state.”

-Under current federal laws and regulations, low participation by itself does should not lead to a school being declared low performing.
+A state should take no specific steps against schools with low test participation rates.
+Under current federal laws and regulations, low participation by itself need not lead to a school being declared low performing.
 States should not punish schools or districts because of parent actions in order to forestall federal “requirements” that do not exist.

 - ESSA is available at: https://www.gpo.gov/fdsys/pkg/BILLS-114s1177enr/pdf/BILLS-114s1177enr.pdf.